-If you can’t find an answer to your question in our help pages please contact us using the buttons below.
+If you can't find the answer to your question on our help pages, get in touch using one of the buttons below.

 The booking process depends on how the property owner/manager has decided to take payments.

 We’re passionate about protecting your money and your holiday, so read on for our top tips on keeping your booking safe.